 Everyone wishes they could stay home with their furriest family members all the time, but most of us have to head off to work, run errands, and attend social events several days a week.
-Of course, you make sure your pets have plenty of fresh water and food to keep them healthy, but how do you keep them safe while you’re away?
+Of course, you make sure your pets have plenty of fresh water and food to keep them healthy, but how do you keep your pets safe while you’re away?
 Here are some tips to protect your pet even when you’re not around.

 Make Your Home a Comfortable Environment